dentistnoor/DentistFriend/README.md

 - **Cloudinary:** A cloud-based media management service for efficient storage and delivery of dental images, X-rays, and other clinical media files.

+- **Mailgun:** An email automation service used for sending low stock and expiry alerts to ensure timely inventory management and minimize disruptions to practice operations.

+The application is deployed via Docker on Digital Ocean App Platform.

 ## License

 This project is licensed under the [MIT License](LICENSE).